 You can add many videos to the timeline, move them around, and edit them.
 You can also add music and still image files.

-Create's Editing Tools
+Clipchamp's Editing Tools

 To trim a video clip, select it in the timeline (click on it so it is highlighted), then click and drag the edges back and forth.

-To split a video clip in two, select the clip in the timeline, then move the scrubber (the white line vertical with the circle on top) so it is positioned where you want to cut the clip, then click the scissor icon in the top left.
+To split a video clip in two, select the clip in the timeline, then move the scrubber (the white vertical line with the circle on top) so it is positioned where you want to cut the clip, then click the scissor icon in the top left.

 To play the videos in your timeline, move the scrubber (the white line with the circle on top) to where you want it to start playing from.
-Then click the play button at the base of the preview window on the right, or hit the space bar on your keyboard.
+Then click the Play button at the base of the preview window on the right, or hit the Space bar on your keyboard.

-To zoom in and out of the timeline, use the buttons in the top right hand corner of the timeline: (+ to zoom in, and – to zoom out).
+To zoom in and out of the timeline, use the buttons in the top right-hand corner of the timeline: (+ to zoom in, and – to zoom out).
 Alternatively, use the fit to screen button (–><–) to fit everything that's in the timeline to the visible area.

 To crop, rotate, slow down or speed up, change the volume or add filters, select the clip in the timeline (i.e. click it so it is highlighted) and use the options in the menu that appears in the top left:

-But Enabling Cloud Sync has several benefits, which include:
+Enabling Cloud Sync has several benefits, which include: